 To get driving records, you have to do a driving records search.

 Have you ever needed to find criminal records?
 Was it an easy process?
-Dis you do your search online or did you make a phone call to the Calloway County courthouse? was the information you recieved correct?
+Did you do your search online or did you make a phone call to the Calloway County courthouse?
+Was the information you received correct?
 There are lots of reasons that people look up criminal records and backgrounds, and your comments might help other people that are in the same situation.